JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/authentication/index.md

 to your API.

-Interested to know more about custom authorizers, please visit [Configure a Lambda authorizer using the API Gateway console ](https://docs.aws.amazon.com/apigateway/latest/developerguide/configure-api-gateway-lambda-authorization-with-console.html).
+Interested to know more about custom authorizers?
+Please visit [Configure a Lambda authorizer using the API Gateway console ](https://docs.aws.amazon.com/apigateway/latest/developerguide/configure-api-gateway-lambda-authorization-with-console.html).

 # Custom Authorizers